> Martin Carthy > Songs > Girls

 In May 1963, Decca gathered together London folkies for an all-night “hootenanny” in the studios which resulted in the LP Hootenanny in London and the EP The Thamesiders and Davy Graham.
-On the LP, Martin Carthy made his first solo recording singing this song, i.e. Girls, and Your Baby 'as Gorn Dahn the Plug 'Ole, later revived by Cream.
+On the LP, Martin Carthy made his first solo recording singing this song, i.e. Girls, and Your Baby 'as Gorn Dahn the Plug 'Ole, which was later revived by Cream.
 Martin also sang End of Me Old Cigar in a duet with Redd Sullivan.

 Martin Carthy sings Girls